-Kali Linux vs Parrot OS: How Easy to Learn
+Parrot OS vs Kali Linux: How Easy it is to Learn

 The one common question that everyone asks when it comes to working with either of the penetration-testing-based OS is which of these are user-friendly and easy enough for beginners to prefer.
 It is important to note that both of these Linux offerings are based on a niche concept that requires prior knowledge of Linux.

-If Linux is what you’re after in general, I recommend you begin your journey by looking at distributions like Ubuntu.
-If ethical hacking is what you’re after, then I would recommend taking the route of learning either Kali Linux or Parrot OS.
+If Linux is what you’re after in general, we recommend you begin your journey by looking at distributions like Ubuntu.
+If ethical hacking is what you’re after, it is recommended to take the route of learning either Kali Linux or Parrot OS.